 Aurally, Sega Touring Car currently has one of the most extreme ranges of engine noises ever witnessed on a home machine, the tone rising from a low growl to a whine as the cars are pushed further and further.
 The game may stumble by offering only three tracks as standard - and three not-especially-dissimilar ones at that (due to the very nature of touring car racing).
 Certainly, compared to CodeMasters' TOCA game (see page 52), which offers eight circuits, Sega's track count looks meagre.

 However, as Edge went to press it learned that the game will also include three hidden tracks and an official Internet ranking site (see News) to give the game a truly international competitive appeal.
 Hopefully a refined and balanced graphics engine will realise the game's full potential.

 Format: Saturn

-Publisher: CONTRACTOR OF THE PARTY OF THE
+Publisher: Sega

 Developer: In-house

 Release: November (Jap)

 Origin: Japan

-an army might be useful!
+At this point, an army might be useful!

 Take one of 12 ancient civilisations (including Egyptian, Yamamoto and Greek) to world domination in 10,000 years of real time evolution.
 Will you conquer the enemy, explore the globe or accumulate wealth to achieve victory?
-Discover a 100 node technology tree, randomly generated games, dozens of pre-set gaming on the Internet gaming zone, you have the power to create an empire.
+Discover a 100 node technology tree, gaming on the Internet gaming zone, you have the power to create an empire.